-In this quick tutorial, You will learn to run “Hello World” on AWS Lambda using console.
-You will also learn to create test event and invoke the lambda manually.
+In this quick tutorial, You’ll learn to run “Hello World” on AWS Lambda using the AWS management console.
+Additionally, you’ll learn to create a test event and invoke the lambda manually.

 Basically Lambda let’s you run code without provisioning/managing any servers.

 Suggested Read: Serverless Services on AWS- Complete List with Explanation

 After completing this tutorial, you should be able to run your first “Hello World” on AWS lambda.

 Don’t want to miss any posts from us? join us on our Facebook group, and follow us on Facebook, Twitter, LinkedIn, and Instagram.
 You can also subscribe to our newsletter below to not miss any updates from us.